 Types of Cloud Security Threats

-Malicious programming where harmful components are veiled as real documents.
+Malicious programming where harmful components are veiled as genuine documents.
 This incorporates different sorts of viruses, spyware, Trojans, worms, and so on.

 A malware type that works by locking the victim’s framework documents under encryption and requesting a lot of money to open them.

-A strategy of sending emails resembling credible messages, yet containing harmful links that contaminate your PC with malware and attempt to take your credit cards subtleties or banking account login data.
+A strategy of sending emails resembling credible messages, yet containing harmful links that contaminate your PC with malware and attempt to take your credit card subtleties or banking account login data.

 Types of Cloud Security Threats